ramuneri/Trend-Following-Trading-Strategy/README.md

 # Momentum-Based Trading Strategy – Financial Intelligence Project

+I used the **momentum indicator** as my trading strategy, but instead of using only the closing price, I used the **typical price** — the average of the high, low, and close — because it represents the middle of the day’s price movement

 ### Project Overview

 This project implements a momentum-based trading strategy using historical stock price data and evaluates its performance through backtesting and parameter optimization.